hashgraph/hedera-hcs-sxc-java/README.md

 * MirrorSubscriptionInterface - so that plugins can be made to subscribe to mirror notifications
 * SxcMessagePersistence - so that plugins can be used to persist data

-Defined in the `HCS-Interfaces` project, these are data structures that are shared between components.
+Defined in the `hcs-sxc-java-Interfaces` project, these are data structures that are shared between components.

 * HCSRelayMessage - a message from the `hcs-sxc-java-relay` components
 * HCSResponse - a application message id and message